 Although most skin lesions are benign and do not require any special treatment, they may become candidates for removal if they develop suspicious features.
-Changes in a lesion such as bleeding, pain, crusting, irregular pigmentation, or jagged borders may indicate the lesion could be cancerous and should be evaluated by a dermatologist for
+Changes in a lesion such as bleeding, pain, crusting, irregular pigmentation, or jagged borders may indicate the lesion could be cancerous and should be evaluated by a dermatologist for potential biopsy.

 What are the types of suspicious skin lesions?

 Lesions suspicious for basal cell carcinoma (BCC) will often ulcerate or bleed.
 Patients frequently describe lesions of BCC as a “pimple that won’t heal.”
-Basal cell carcinoma rarely spreads to
+Basal cell carcinoma rarely spreads to other part of the body, but should be removed for safety.

 Suspected squamous cell carcinomas occur mainly on the areas that are chronically exposed to the sun including the head and the back of the hands.
-These lesions have the potential to spread to other parts of the body, so proper diagnosis and treatment
+These lesions have the potential to spread to other parts of the body, so proper diagnosis and treatment is needed.

 Suspected melanoma occurs in persons that have had excessive sun exposure, have a large number of moles, or have a family history of melanoma.